 The College Planning Office does possess some test-preparation materials that students may use.
 Before testing dates in the fall and the spring, faculty often sponsor voluntary review sessions for some standardized tests for interested students.
 The English and mathematics departments also consider the content areas and types of questions typically included on the SAT when creating assignment and tests for students.
 Vocabulary words, questions about reading assignments and multiple-choice mathematics problems are examples of ways teachers help students prepare for the SAT through the school's normal curriculum.
-As an additional way to enhance students' standardized test scores, weekend SAT and ACT skills workshops are offered by the school.
-One series of workshops is offered each semester, with interested seniors enrolling in the fall and interested juniors enrolling in the spring.
-As the classes will occur outside the school day, they do not compromise the regular curriculum and, because students do not have to pay for the workshops, they are not cost-prohibitive.
-The workshop sessions are held on six consecutive weekends, often from 1:00 - 4:30 p.m. (times subject to change with notification).
-The workshops cover SAT and ACT content and skills, and also include practice test-taking.
-Although such workshops cannot guarantee a change in a student's scores, participation in the workshops may facilitate greater confidence and agility, as the students approach the tests.
+As an additional way to enhance students' standardized test scores, weekend SAT and ACT skills workshops may be offered by the school.
+The school will provide additional information on workshops as it becomes available.